Justintime50/os-scripting/src/linux/README.md

 # Linux Scripts

-A collection of Linux scripts that can be used to automate deploying and administrating Linux devices.
+A collection of Linux scripts that can be used to automate deploying and administering Linux devices.

 ## Scripts